krzentner/stick/README.md

 Most numerical logging libraries expect you to log one key at a time.
 Stick instead expects you to log one "row" at a time, into a named "table".
 In the above example, the table is named "grad_step", and the row is all local variables.

-Stick will then go through all of the passed in local variables, and determine how to summarize them.
+Stick will then go through all values in the row, and determine how to summarize them.
 For example, it will summarize a pytorch neural network using the min, max, mean, and std of each parameter, as well as those values for the gradient of each parameter (if available).

 Once summarized, stick outputs that row to all stick backends that have a log level at least as sensitive as the provided level.